Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Performance Evaluation

 \subsubsection{Dataset}

 We utilize the DeepSense 6G dataset~\cite{DeepSense2} to evaluate the beam prediction performance of the proposed BeamTransFuser model.
 As a publicly available and widely used multi-modal dataset, DeepSense 6G provides synchronized multi-modal data collected from real-world vehicular communication scenarios~\cite{DeepSense2}.
 To be specific, we focus on the urban street scenario (i.e., the scenarios 31-34 in DeepSense 6G~\cite{DeepSense2}), where a vehicle is equipped with omnidirectional mmWave transmitters and GPS-RTK, while an RSU is equipped with various sensors, including mmWave receivers, an RGB camera, radar, and LiDAR.
-The dataset comprises the following types of information: \begin{itemize} \item GPS coordinates of the user vehicle, \item RGB images, radar, and LiDAR data collected at the RSU, \item A 64×1 power vector recorded at each time step, which represents the received power corresponding to a 64-beam codebook, i.e., the labels $\mathcal{Y} $ defined in (\ref{eq:beamtransfuser}). \end{itemize} The data were collected under realistic traffic conditions on College Avenue, a two-way urban street approximately 13 meters wide with bidirectional vehicle flow~\cite{DeepSense2}.
+The dataset comprises the following types of information: \begin{itemize} \item GPS coordinates of the user vehicle, \item RGB images, radar, and LiDAR data collected at the RSU,

+\item A 64×1 power vector recorded at each time step, which represents the received power corresponding to a predefined 64-beam codebook and serves as the basis for selecting the optimal beam index, i.e., the labels $\mathcal{Y}$ defined in (\ref{eq:beamtransfuser}). \end{itemize} The data were collected under realistic traffic conditions on College Avenue, a two-way urban street approximately 13 meters wide with bidirectional vehicle flow~\cite{DeepSense2}.
 After integrating the development and adaptation datasets, we obtain a total of 11,243 data samples (i.e., $N$=11,243).
 We then split the dataset into 10,118 (i.e., 90\%) samples for training and 1,125 (i.e., 10\%) samples for validation, ensuring that the validation set includes samples from different scenarios to evaluate the model's generalization performance.

 Our choice of this dataset is motivated by the following reasons.
 First, this scenario is particularly representative of real-world V2X environments, as it includes both line-of-sight (LoS) and NLoS conditions, frequent occlusions caused by surrounding vehicles, and complex multipath effects resulting from buildings and traffic dynamics~\cite{DeepSense2}.
 Moreover, the dataset encompasses multiple scenarios under varying lighting and environmental conditions.
 Specifically, Scenarios 31 and 32 are collected during the daytime, while Scenarios 33 and 34 are recorded at night.
 These factors pose significant challenges for AI-assisted multi-modal beamforming task, making the dataset well-suited for evaluating the robustness and adaptability of our proposed multi-modal architecture.